You have several options for protecting the data and resources that you transfer.

 protected using Identity and Access Management and the account that you choose to provision for

-Transfer service for on-premises data agent use.
+transfer agent use.
 You may also use a service

 account, which can help make